 For example, Microsoft Teams has features called external access and guest access…

 External access is a way for external Teams users from an entire domain to find, call, chat, and set up meetings with you in Teams.
-You can also use external access to communicate with external users who are still using Skype for Business (online and on premises) and Skype (coming in early 2020).
+You can also use external access to communicate with external users who are still using Skype for Business (online and on-premises) and Skype.

 Microsoft Teams guest access enables Teams users to access multiple tenants that belong to different organizations.